karkusviktor/blex/README.md

-  standard /system modifying install, just make sure all the requirements are met for that specific install mode and do flash the zip from either custom recovery or Magisk Manager and blex will detect install mode for you and install accor- dingly.
+  standard /system modifying install, just make sure all the requirements are met for that specific install mode and do flash the zip from either custom recovery or Magisk Manager and blex will detect install mode and install accordingly.

 * NOTE: Modifying /system might make your device unbootable.
 * NOTE: If Magisk is detected, you can't do standard install.